kevinguamanquispe/aem-docker/https-author/README.md

 - AEM license.properties file

 ## Start aem instance
-Before starting aem container you need to place the AEM jar and license file under `ddcom-docker/aem/dockerfiles`.
+Before starting aem container you need to place the AEM jar and license file under `https-author/aem/dockerfiles`.
 The jar file needs to be renamed to `adobe-cq-wcm.jar`.

-1. Open terminal and change directory to the root docker directory `ddcom-aem/ddcom-docker`
+1. Open terminal and change directory to the root docker directory `https-author`
 2. Run the startup script: `./startup.sh`

 The script should take about 10 minutes to run.
 You will know that it is complete when you see the following message :